Tahmoor

 What is the weighted average housing cost based on tenure mix in the suburb of Tahmoor?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $1,475.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,475.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,167/month, and renters paying $1,775/month.

 How affordable is housing in the suburb of Tahmoor relative to local incomes?